-A grade of C or better required in all courses (with exception of CHEM 1000, which requires grade of B or better) and a minimum nursing grade point average (NGPA) of 2.75 calculated on the prerequisite courses are required (see Basic BSN Program Scholastic Requirements for additional expectations).
+A grade of C or better is required in all courses except for CHEM 1000, which requires a grade of B or better.
+A minimum nursing grade point average (NGPA) of 2.75 calculated on the prerequisite courses is required.
+(See Basic BSN Program Scholastic Requirements for additional expectations.)

 Admission is a competitive process; applicants who meet minimum requirements are not guaranteed admission to the major.

 The NGPA is based on prerequisite courses completed at the time of application excluding Pathophysiology.

 Active/Current CNA Certification (LPN Licensure can also satisfy this requirement).